Plain and simple: An online learning platform for beauty professionals.

 Full Stack Developer

-The largest part of the customer base has only low-end devices, with not much memory and without easy access to mobile data.
+Most of the customers have low-end devices, with limited memory and no easy access to mobile data.

-The first version of the platform was created by a third party.
-We didn’t have access to its data to make the migration easier.
+The first version of the platform was created by a third-party, and the company did not have access to its data to make the migration easier.

-During the 2019 Black Friday promotion, the previous platform completely crashed leaving users, new and old, without access.
+During the 2019 Black Friday promotion, the previous platform completely crashed, leaving users without access.

 At its core, it is a video platform with multiple courses under one single subscription.